 - Non-refundable $110 application fee must be paid by credit card to submit application.

 - Late applications are charged an additional $50.

 - Current students and alumni of any SFCM program have a reduced application fee of $50.

 - All applicants are required to submit two letters of recommendation from music instructors, preferably including the applicant's current private music teacher.
-Recommendations will be submitted electronically with your application.
+Recommendations will be submitted electronically.

 - The applicant will provide the names and email addresses of two music teachers when completing the application.
 An email with detailed instructions for completing the recommendation will be sent to each music teacher as soon as the applicant enters this contact information in the application.

 Recommendations should be received no later than January 1.